Book censorship: Shelf removal

 Challenges or attempts to ban book titles increased in the 2020s, with most being written by or about people who are LGBTQ+, Black, Indigenous, and people of color.

 Shelf removal refers to being unable to buy or borrow a book from a bookstore or library, respectively.
 For example, Powell's Books in Portland, Oregon refused to put conservative writer Andy Ngo's book about Antifa, titled, Unmasked: Inside Antifa’s Radical Plan to Destroy Democracy on their shelves.

 School libraries

 According to the American Library Association, "the school library is a unique and essential part of the learning community, and when led by a qualified school librarian, prepares all learners for college, career, and life."
 In certain scenarios, concerned third parties often voice their concerns over certain titles in libraries that they deem to be unfit for students.
 In 1982, the Island Trees Union Free School District No. 26 versus Pico was taken to the United States Supreme Court.
 In the case, students and parents challenged the board's removal of certain titles from the school library.
 The books included texts which the board considered to be "anti-American, anti-Christian, anti-Semitic, and just plain filthy."
 The Supreme Court Justices stated removal of books from libraries was only permissible if the books were considered educationally unsuitable.

+There have also been examples of school library book collections purged by the librarians.
+In 2023, libraries of the Peel District School Board removed all books published prior to 2008 according to what CBC News described as an "equity-based book weeding process."
+In 2025, the H.B.
+Beal Secondary School library disposed of 10,000 books for reasons including "physical damage (such as mold), or harmful and outdated content such as racist imagery (blackface) or stereotypical depictions of Indigenous people."